AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

     * Static tasking model

-       - Tasks descriptors and stacks are statically created at compile time
+       - Static tasks descriptors and stacks created at compile time
        - Task creation and activation is very simple
        - All tasks are created at initialization
-       - Then all activated and executed according to their priority

  .. container:: column